Health Information Portal (HIP)

 State and National Influenza Surveillance Updates:

-Pennsylvania: As of March 29, 2025, the Pennsylvania Department of Health (PADOH) reported Influenza activity is still elevated but continues to decrease.
+Pennsylvania: As of August 16, 2025, the Pennsylvania Department of Health (PADOH) respiratory virus summaries remain paused due to low activity.
 Activity levels in PA are based on laboratory confirmed influenza cases.
 For more information, please visit: https://www.pa.gov/en/agencies/health/diseases-conditions/infectious-disease/respiratory-viruses/respiratory-virus-dashboard.html.

-United States: As of March 29, 2025, the CDC reported that influenza activity remains elevated nationally but continues to decrease.
-In week 13, clinical laboratories reported 6,725 (9.7%) of 69,263 specimens tested positive for influenza, 51.2% of which were influenza A. Of influenza A specimens subtyped at public health labs, 51.2% have been subtyped as H1N1 and 48.8% as H3N2.
-In week 13, 2 jurisdictions reported high levels of influenza activity.
-The remaining 52 jurisdictions with sufficient data reported minimal to moderate activity, including minimal activity reported in Pennsylvania and low activity reported in New Jersey.
+United States: As of August 16, 2025, the CDC reported that influenza activity remains low.
+In week 33, clinical laboratories reported 100 (0.3%) of 31,830 specimens tested positive for influenza, 81.0% of which were influenza A. Of influenza A specimens subtyped at public health labs, 90.9% have been subtyped as H1N1.
+In week 33, all jurisdictions with sufficient data reported minimal influenza activity.
 Activity levels were calculated from outpatient data reported to ILINet.
-For more information, please visit: https://www.cdc.gov/fluview/surveillance/2025-week-13.html.
+For more information, please visit: https://www.cdc.gov/fluview/surveillance/2025-week-33.html.